jimminycricket42/School-Notes/Physical Sciences/Physics/Motion/Acceleration (a).md

 ## Positive and Negative Acceleration
 Positive acceleration is going faster, while negative acceleration is going slower.
-Positive acceleration moves in the same direction as the [[Displacement (Δx)]] of the object, while negative acceleration moves in the opposite direction.
+Positive acceleration moves in the same direction as the [[Displacement]] of the object, while negative acceleration moves in the opposite direction.